victorpozzobon/PSOGAPLS_NitrogenSpectroscopy/README.md

 __Step 1: determine the most relevant wavelengths__

 Run _PSO_GA_Train.py_ (calling _helpFunctions.py_) to run the PSO GA hybrid 1000 times.
 For each run, it will determine a set of wavelengths allowing to describe the data of the _Nitrate_Spectra_train.npy_ dataset.
-All the runs are stored in the _Individual_Runs_ folder
+All the runs are stored in the _Individual_Runs_ folder.
+For testing purposes, mine are stored in the archive _Run\_n.tar.xz_ in the _Individual_Runs_ folder.

 __Step 2: sort the wavelengths by occurence__